 These are the protective measures that you can expect to see, and will be requested to abide by during your experience with Sea To Sky Air.

-These measures are implemented under direction from Transport Canada Interim Orders, Public Health Orders and by the Sea To Sky Air COVID-19 Safety Plan.
+These measures are implemented under direction from Transport Canada Interim Orders, Public Health Orders and by the Sea To Sky Air communicable disease prevention plan.

 Letter from Carlo: President & CEO, Sea To Sky Air